autopkg/filewave/README.md

 # FileWave & AutoPkg
-FileWave specific recipes for AutoPkg.
 These recipes allow FileWave admins to import applications as filesets or pkgs into FileWave, ready for deployment to test machines.

-Our aim was to avoid replicating existing recipes and as such most of the recipes will use a parent recipe that is already in the standard autopkg repo.
+Our aim was to avoid replicating existing recipes as much as possible, as such most of the recipes will use a parent recipe that is already part of the standard autopkg repo.

 ## Pre-requisites
 The following is *required* in order to use these recipes: